datastreamsio/moby-tracking-sdk/README.md

 ## Getting started

-See the App/app directory on how to initialise the API.
-It's also possible to compile the app project and run the apk to generate test data.
+These instructions will get you up and running on your local machine.
+There is an Android and iOS app available for local testing.

+### Prerequisites
+The following tools are required depending on which mobile OS you are targeting.

+**Android**

+* Android SDK platform-tools 26

+**iOS**

+* XCode

-## Installation Android
+## Installation

+A step by step series of instructions that tell you how to include the SDK into your app.

+### Android

 There are two methods to install the SDK for Android.
 The first one is to include the debug aar module and the second one is to compile the source code together with your app.

-### Install using the aar module file
+#### Install using the aar module file

 * Add the `sdk-debug.aar` into your project's `libs/` directory.
 * Add to following flatDir section to your top level gradle file's repositories section: